Taufiqimrose/Sac-Run/README.md

 Project Description: SacRun

 Overview
 SacRun is an engaging and dynamic 2D side-scrolling game developed for Android devices using Codename One.
 In SacRun, players control a character navigating through various challenging levels filled with obstacles and enemies.
 The game's primary objective is to collect all the scattered sacred relics (referred to as "sacs") within each level while avoiding hazards and defeating enemies.
 As players progress, they encounter increasing levels of difficulty and complexity, ensuring a captivating gaming experience.

 Features
-Intuitive Controls: Easy-to-use touch controls for jumping, running, and attacking.
+-Intuitive Controls: Easy-to-use touch controls for jumping, running, and attacking.
-Challenging Levels: Multiple levels with unique themes, obstacles, and enemies.
+-Challenging Levels: Multiple levels with unique themes, obstacles, and enemies.
-Power-ups and Upgrades: Collect power-ups to enhance abilities and upgrade the character.
+-Power-ups and Upgrades: Collect power-ups to enhance abilities and upgrade the character.
-Engaging Graphics: Vibrant 2D graphics with smooth animations.
+-Engaging Graphics: Vibrant 2D graphics with smooth animations.
-High Scores: Track high scores and achievements to compete with friends.
+-High Scores: Track high scores and achievements to compete with friends.

 Course Learning Objectives
-By developing SacRun, students will achieve the following learning objectives:
+-By developing SacRun, students will achieve the following learning objectives:

 Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.

 Students will design SacRun's gameplay mechanics and evaluate its performance to ensure a fun and challenging experience.

 Evaluation Method: Project milestone reviews and final project demonstration.
 Apply computer science theory and software development fundamentals to produce computing-based solutions.